lucameng/ROS-RPi-Stm32-Lidar_MwheelCar/README.md

 ## robot control on STM32F405

-We use 4-**mecanum wheel** drive vehicle.
+We use 4-**mecanum wheel**-drive vehicle.
 Inverse and direct kinematics of it can be easily googled

 Further see files under `stm32_car_control/` directory.